From Kung Fu to Hardcore

 The "Rake" Advantage

 A defining feature of the auditorium is its significant "rake" (slope).
-Originally designed for cinema sightlines, this architectural quirk provides an "amphitheatre effect" for concerts, ensuring that patrons at the very back of the room have a clear, unobstructed view of the stage—a rarity in converted flat-floor ballrooms.
+Originally designed for cinema sightlines, this architectural quirk provides an "amphitheatre effect" for concerts, ensuring that patrons at the very back of the room have a clear, unobstructed view of the stage.
+That sightline is uncommon in converted flat-floor ballrooms.